 Rouages: “Keeping sports facilities in the best possible condition”

-Henri Boutier is a technical agent and gardener at the university's physical education and sports department.
-At the Faculty of Pharmacy, he maintains the green spaces and keeps the sports facilities in good working order.
-He tells us about his work this month in the video series Rouages produced by the University of Montpellier.
+Henri Boutier is a technical staff member and groundskeeper with the university’s physical education and sports department.
+At the School of Pharmacy campus, he maintains the green spaces and keeps the sports facilities in good working order.
+He tells us about his work this month in the video series *Rouages*, produced by the University of Montpellier.

-It is under a slightly gray sky that we meet Henri Boutier at the university's physical education and sports department located on the Faculty of Pharmacy campus.
-At this early hour, calm reigns over the tennis and padel courts that surround the small building where seven staff members work every day to offer UM students and staff a wide range of free sports activities.
-"We are a small group and we work in a really good atmosphere," says the employee in charge of green spaces and sports facilities cheerfully.
+Under a slightly gray sky, we meet Henri Boutier at the offices of the University Department of Physical and Sports Activities, located on the campus of the School of Pharmacy.
+At this early hour, calm reigns over the tennis and padel courts that line the small building where seven staff members work every day to provide UM students and staff with a free and varied range of sports activities.“We’re a small team, and we really work in a great atmosphere,” says the staff member in charge of green spaces and sports facilities with a smile.

-Although Henri Boutier has green fingers, he hasn't given up his job as a maintenance worker.
-"My job is to keep the sports facilities in the best possible condition so that people can play in good conditions,"explains the agent.
-Cleaning and blowing the tennis courts, maintaining and repairing the nets, "the padel courts require specific maintenance because they are synthetic surfaces covered with sand, which must be regularly leveled and swept.
-Sometimes we also have to replace the padel court windows, which can break quite easily."
-The large synthetic soccer field also requires his full attention: "I have a small tractor with a trailer that brushes the field and loosens the soil.
-This can take a whole day and has to be repeated every two weeks."
+Although Henri Boutier has a green thumb, he doesn’t neglect his role as a maintenance worker.
+“My job is to keep the sports facilities in the best possible condition so that people can play in good conditions,”explains the maintenance worker.
+Cleaning and blowing out the tennis courts, maintaining and repairing the nets—“the padel courts require specific maintenance because they have synthetic surfaces covered with sand, which need to be regularly leveled and swept.
+Sometimes we also have to replace the glass panels on the padel courts, which can break quite easily.”
+The large synthetic soccer field also gets his full attention:“I have a small tractor with a trailer that brushes the field and helps loosen the soil.
+It’s a job that can take a whole day and needs to be repeated every two weeks.”

 Logistics and versatility